deepak7642/deepak7642/README.md

 * Work :- I was involved towards the predictive analytics projects that were incorporated as an upfront solution on the company’s website.
 This role required a keen understanding of business applications and a strategic approach to data analysis and solution deployment, further enhancing the company's offerings and industry position.

+Note - One of my solutions got implemented as a flagship feature on the company's website.

 #### **Machine Learning Intern | A2J Technology - Solvendo**